LLAMA: The Low-Level Abstraction For Memory Access: Related work

 \subsection{Ecosystems for parallelization of scientific algorithms}

 More and more, ecosystems for parallelization of scientific codes come about that provide their own, flexible data layouts for a broad range of applications.
-As an example, OpenFPM\cite{openfpm} provides a scalable and open C++ framework for particle and mesh simulation.
-It contains, among many domain specific features, a powerful meta-programming mechanism to define distributed, multidimensional arrays of structured data, which seems to be usable separately from the rest of OpenFPM.
-The memory layout can be independently configured by the user via an additional template argument.
+As an example, OpenFPM~\cite{openfpm} provides a scalable and open C++ framework for particle and mesh simulation.
+It contains, among many domain specific features, a powerful meta-programming mechanism to define distributed, multidimensional arrays of structured data, which is usable separately from the rest of OpenFPM.
+The memory layout, AoS or SoA, can be independently configured by the user via an additional template argument.
+The SoA layout is limited to the first nesting level of structured data.
+Arbitrary linearization of multidimensional arrays is fully configurable.
 CUDA is supported.

-Our inspection finds that the supported memory layouts are AoS and SoA.
-Arbitrary linearization of multidimensional arrays seems not configurable.
-After consulting with OpenFPM's main developer, a generalization to allow any user-defined memory layouts would be possible with moderate effort on their side.
+OpenFPM also includes carefully tuned copy routines between data structures which are aware of the involved memory layouts.
+After consulting with OpenFPM's developers, a generalization to allow any user-defined memory layout would be possible with moderate effort on their side.
+Alternatively, the user can also change individual memory layouting aspects via template specialization.

-Although OpenFPM seems already close to a solution, the project's focus is different and domain specific.
-With LLAMA, we are aiming for a much smaller and focused framework with less dependencies.
+Although OpenFPM provides overlapping functionality in its low-level single-core layer, the project's focus is different.
+Whereas OpenFPM centers more around sparse arrays and scalable, distributed data structures with top-down domain decomposition, LLAMA aims for a much smaller, focused, low-level and bottom-up framework, targeting shared memory machines.
 This allows easier and broader usage of the library.
-We see LLAMA as a generalization of the memory layout capabilities found in OpenFPM's foundation.
+We see LLAMA as a generalization of the memory layout capabilities introduced in OpenFPM's foundation.
+A similar case can be made for Cabana~\cite{cabana}, a performance portable library for particle-based simulations, which additionally supports an AoSoA layout.